demisto/demisto-py/docs/DefaultApi.md

 Batch close incidents

 Closes an incidents batch To update incident custom fields you should lowercase them and remove all spaces.
-For example: Scan IP -> scanip To get the actual key name you can also go to Demisto CLI and run /incident_add and look for the key that you would like to update
+For example: Scan IP -> scanip To get the actual key name you can also go to Cortex XSOAR CLI and run /incident_add and look for the key that you would like to update

 ### Example
 ```python